getwilds/wilds-docker-library/rnaseqc/README.md

 The Dockerfile follows these main steps:

-1. Uses Ubuntu Oracular (24.04) as the base image
+1. Uses Ubuntu (24.04) as the base image
 2. Adds metadata labels for documentation and attribution
 3. Sets environment variables for non-interactive installation
 4. Installs OpenJDK 17 with pinned version